 Their construction began in 1892 and was only completed in 1899.
 And once again, the architect is not known!

 The first of the two to open was the Fontova Theatre, whose name is self-explanatory.
 Together with the Union Athenaeum, they were the first recreational institutions in Colònia Güell.

 Installed next to each other, the Union Athenaeum & Fontova Theater consisted of a lounge café, billiards, library, and theater.
-And today, they continue to be a bar restaurant and a theater!
+And today, they continue to be a bar restaurant and theater!

 Don’t forget to admire the “Monument to Eusebi Güell”, the statue that adorns the center of Plaça Joan Güell!

 This Colònia Güell itinerary continues towards the Water Deposit (in Catalan, Dipòsit d’Aigua), located on Camí de Can Ros.

 It’s not known who was the architect or engineer responsible, but it’s known that it has existed since 1895.
 In fact, both the factory and the industrial colony were served by very efficient water distribution and storage network.

 This Water Deposit was one of the many tanks, wells, and cisterns scattered around the textile complex, which contributed to the self-sustainability of the working-class city.
 With a polygonal base and a brick dome, this cylindrical structure supplied the director’s house and was located in the garden of his property, within the walls of the factory.

 Can Soler de la Torre & Capella de la Mare de Déu dels Dolors